Scientific Internship: Simulation of multiplexing in immune cell receptors using eGFRD

 Goal of the project

-The goal of your project is to test this hypothesis by performing eGFRD simulations of the receptor binding and assembly dynamics. eGFRD is a highly efficient and exact scheme to simulate reaction-diffusion systems at the particle level.
-For more information, see www.GFRD.org.
+The goal of your project is to test the hypothesis that the distinct messages are encoded in the binding dynamics of the ligand molecules to the receptors.
+To this end, you will perform eGFRD simulations of the ligand-receptor binding dynamics. eGFRD is a highly efficient and exact scheme to simulate reaction-diffusion systems at the particle level.
+For more information, see

 About the group